-Use a cellphone, computer or radio?
-You can thank pi for the optimized signal.
-Learn how this math concept became a national holiday and fun ways to celebrate.
+Learn how a math concept became a national holiday, plus fun ways to celebrate.

 This Thursday, March 14th, is Pi Day!